Welcome to today's edition of the Rush 24-7 podcast.

 Okay, so forget it.

-We're gonna publish what the note says.
+We're going to publish what the note says.

-The hell with what's in it, because we can't corroborate it.
+To hell with what's in it, because we can't corroborate it.

-So now they question everything that's in this if if if this is if this is true, uh, and if these things can be substantiated, this is going to be a death of a thousand cuts to the Democratic Party.
+If this is true, and if these things can be substantiated, this is going to be a death of a thousand cuts to the Democratic Party.

 Here's the next note.

-Uh document dated July August 1999.
+Document dated July August, 1999.

 Correspondence regarding election campaigns in France.

-This includes a document from the Iraqi Intelligence Service classified as uh secret, ordering the translation of important parts of a 1997 report about campaign financing laws in France.
+This includes a document from the Iraqi Intelligence Service classified as secret, ordering the translation of important parts of a 1997 report about campaign financing laws in France.

-It also includes a document from the foreign minister's office indicating the report was attached.
+It also includes a document from the Foreign Minister's Office indicating the report was attached.

 The attached translator report included very detailed information about all the regulations regarding financing of election campaigns in France.